WORLD IS WAITING - RELEASED 10/16/20

 Manda Mosher (solo artist, CALICO The Band): backing vocals

 Halina Janusz and Lisa Malsberger (Jerry's Middle Finger): backing vocals

 World is Waiting is mixed by Ethan Allen (Mavis Staples), and mastered by Gavin Lurssen (Robert Plant/Alison Krauss).
 The album photographs — shot in LA's Downtown Art's District — are taken by Deb Morrison-Littell, and the album's art direction and design is by Nikki O'Neill and Chris Moseman.

 Parts of the album's production got heavily delayed because of the COVID-19 crisis.
 O'Neill says: “I know so many musicians who've had their livelihoods impacted, including several players on my album, because of cancelled shows and tours.
-I feel very grateful that World is Waiting finally is out in mid-October, so that you can hear their amazing performances on it, and what we created together.”
+I feel very grateful that World is Waiting is out, so that you can hear their amazing performances on it, and what we created together.”

 World is Waiting Track Listing:

 1. That's How You Lose Her

 6. You're the Only One Who Gets Me

 7. Take Back What I Said